usaid-cs/yesterday-i-learned/random.md

 - On 2012-11-07, [you won](http://www.bulletin.uwaterloo.ca/2012/nov/07we.html) what was remembered as a chocolate bar.
 - [Dolly](https://imgur.com/ZGdQJ5K) refers to camera movement along the Z axis (towards/away from the cameraman).
 Going from side to side is called Truck left/right.
 - The [best-selling video game](https://en.wikipedia.org/wiki/List_of_best-selling_video_games) is Tetris.
 Not surprising.
 The second best-selling video game is Minecraft.
 Very surprising.
-- The queen still sends out "how's it going commonwealth" Christmas greetings every year, [now in full HD](https://www.youtube.com/watch?v=IjTBcqpl2kc).
-In 2017, she talked about how she was doing the same thing six decades ago.
-"I didn't know that anyone had invented the term _platinum_ for a 70th wedding anniversary when I was born.
-You won't expect it to be around that long."
 - 110V water kettles boil slower than 220V water kettles, [scientists say](http://www.businessinsider.com/why-americans-dont-use-electric-kettles-stove-top-2015-12).
 - The skull in the Pirate Bay's logo is the same logo from [Home Taping Is Killing Music](https://en.wikipedia.org/wiki/Home_Taping_Is_Killing_Music).
 - Minute was called the "prime minute", and Second was called the "second minute".
 So that's where the symbols in [`0:50' 23"`](https://images-na.ssl-images-amazon.com/images/I/61YppX03DOL._SY355_.jpg) come from.